Our Projects

 Pier 20 West and Pier 21 Wharf Reconstruction

-St. John’s has been used as a port for fishing vessels for over 500 years.
-Harbourside was retained by the Port of St. John’s to provide engineering services for the Pier 20 West and Pier 21 Wharf Replacement and Upland Development project on the south side of St. John’s Harbour.
+Harbourside was retained by the Port of St. John’s to provide engineering services for the Pier 20 West and Pier 21 Wharf Replacement and Upland Development project on the south side of St. John’s Harbour, Newfoundland.
+The primary objective of the project was the complete replacement of the existing wharves, the demolition of the existing building at the site, and the development of the upland area.
+Harbourside is providing contract administration and full-time onsite inspection services throughout the construction period.

 Margaree Wharf Reconstruction